Carmelo Delgado Delgado: Spanish Civil War

 Delgado was involved in the Battle of Madrid, when he became unaware that his troops were ordered to retreat.
 He was captured and sent to Valladolid, where he faced a military war tribune.
 The United States Embassy offered to help, however Delgado refused their offer.
-According to Corretjer: "Carmelo Delgado preferred to die before a firing squad than to beg for his live to the "Yankee".
+According to Corretjer: "Carmelo Delgado preferred to die before a firing squad than to beg for his life to the "Yankee".

 Aftermath

-Carmelo Delgado Delgado was executed on April 29, 1937 by firing squad, becoming one of the first United States citizens that died in that conflict.
+Carmelo Delgado Delgado was executed on April 29, 1937 by firing squad, becoming one of the first Puerto Ricans that died in that conflict.
 The news of his execution reached Puerto Rico and was posted on the front page of El Mundo newspaper on July 25, 1937, as "Se confirma la ejecución del joven Carmelo Delgado" (The execution of Carmelo Delgado, a young man, has been confirmed).

 Military decoration

 Carmelo Delgado Delgado was awarded the following: